-The best way to improve your speaking is to speak as much English as you can with your friends, family, colleagues and your teacher.
+The best way to improve your speaking is to speak as much English as you can with your friends and your teacher.
 Try to talk about different things.
-Practise asking questions to find out what other people think.
+Practise asking questions to find out what your friends think.

-You could look at a picture with a friend and ask each other questions about it.
-You can also practise talking about a picture by yourself.
+You could look at a picture and practise talking about it for about a minute.
 If you record yourself, you can listen back and find ways to improve your language, vocabulary and pronunciation.